johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-11-29-yargs-statically-typed-builder-commands/index.md

       .help(),
   handler: async (argv) => {
     const { myOption, someSharedOption } = argv;
-    // Now you have strongly typed access to myOption and someSharedOption
+    // Now you have statically typed access to myOption and someSharedOption

     // Implement your command logic here
   },
 };
 ```

-By following this pattern, we can create strongly typed commands with builders in Yargs while also sharing common options among multiple commands.
+By following this pattern, we can create statically typed commands with builders in Yargs while also sharing common options among multiple commands.

 It's a beautiful pattern that sparks joy in my soul.
 Happy coding!